codeoffun2/codeoffun/about.markdown

-I'm codeoffun, a amature expert!
+I'm codeoffun, an amature expert!
-I'm experienced in Arduinos,esps, you name it!
+I'm experienced in Arduinos, Raspberry Pis, you name it!